(Comic via Matt Forcum)

 By looking at Kickstarter stats, you might think that mobile projects would not do so well on one of the largest funding platforms for creative projects in the world.

 The technology category is one of the least successful project categories (33.39 percent), falling only behind publishing (31.12 percent) and fashion (27.45 percent).
 However, despite its relatively low success rate, technology projects raise an incredible amount of money.
 Of the projects that have been funded, four have received $1 million or more, second only to games, which has had 12 projects reach that threshold.

-We examined four mobile projects in an effort to compare them to the stats.
+We examined four mobile projects to compare them to the stats.
 In our nonscientific sample, these projects should all be considered wild successes.
 Not just because all four have reached or will reach financial success.
-Not just because two of these will raise more than $1 million.
+Not only because two of these will raise more than $1 million.
 But because of how much they exceeded their goals.

 Monkey Kit is a flexible positioning system for an iPad or other tablet or e-reader that has raised three times its goal.
-WakaWaka Power, a personal power station for your mobile device, has raised nearly 10 times more than the original goal.
+WakaWaka Power, a personal power station for your mobile device, has raised nearly ten times more than the original purpose.

 Now to the million-dollar projects.

 After setting a $100,000 goal, LIFX raised $1.3 million in less than two months.
 LIFX is an LED light bulb that changes color just by tapping your iOS or Android device.